A look at board games that survive the transition from physical to digital

-Compared with their physical counterparts, digital games can be played anywhere, don’t need packing away, and are easy to learn without digesting an entire rulebook.
+Digital games are great: they can be played anywhere, don’t need packing away, and are easy to learn without digesting an entire rulebook.
 Animation and audio can build on the spirit and style of a game’s world, while AI characters and online match-ups ensure you’ll never be short of opponents.
-Oh, and they’re much cheaper, too.
-Board games are notoriously expensive, with these apps presenting the chance to test the waters before splashing out on the real deal.

 For each title we first look at the concept of the original game, and then how well it works as an app.
-We’ve split our selections into categories to help you better find something to suit your tastes, and with the wealth of great games on the App Store we’re certain there’s something for everyone here.
 Let’s get rolling.

 If you like… quick play sessions